cjacker/opensource-toolchain-msp430/README.md

 # SDKS

-SDK for TI MSP430 acctually is a set of headers and linker scripts for various MSP430 models, we already install it with GCC toolchain.
+SDK for TI MSP430 actually is a set of headers and linker scripts for various MSP430 models, we already install it with GCC toolchain above.

 Let's blink a LED on board, here I use fr6989 launchpad as example, please read the circuit diagram of your board to find the IO pin you should manupulate to turn on or toggle a LED, fr6989 have two LED on board, the codes below turn on one and blink another one.